mintedreward/heartmail/sbw-specs/sbw-12-dht.md

-SBW12: Distributed Hash Table (DHT) with Economics
+SBW 12: Distributed Hash Table (DHT) with Economics
 ==================================================

 Rather than simply store content on each webserver, we should produce a new DHT